Plots

 Repairs and Maintenance

-Review and Enhance Development Status
+Check and Improve Development Status

-Successful Marketing: How to Find the Right Buyer
+Successful marketing: How to find the right buyer

-Creating a Compelling Exposé
+Creating a Compelling Property Brochure

 Online Portals and Property Listings

-Utilising an Estate Agent
+Engaging an Estate Agent

 Property Viewings

-Negotiating with Potential Buyers
+Negotiation with Potential Buyers

-Assessing the Buyer's Creditworthiness
+Checking the Buyer's Creditworthiness

-Finalising the Purchase Contract at the Notary
+Concluding the Purchase Contract with the Notary

-Unrealistic Pricing Expectations
+Unrealistic Price Expectations

 Lack of Preparation